permeates fantasy gaming worlds and often appears in the form of a spell.

 as a ritual, a Spellcaster

 must have a feature that grants the ability to do so.
-The Cleric
+The cleric

-and the druid, for example, have such a feature.
+, for example, have such a feature.
 The caster must also have the spell prepared or on his or her list of Spells

-known, unless the character’s ritual feature specifies otherwise, as the wizard’s does.
+known, unless the character’s ritual feature specifies otherwise, as the wizard’s

-When a character casts any spell, the same basic rules are followed, regardless of the character’s class or the spell’s Effects
+a character casts any spell, the same basic rules are followed, regardless of the character’s class or the spell’s Effects

 , range, Components